 The grants are tax-free up to the limit set by the tax authorities (EUR 24 761,09, 2022).
 If the recipient’s total amount of grant for the fiscal year exceeds the maximum tax-free limit, the recipient will be taxed on the amount that exceeds this limit.
 Grants and research funding are to be specified in the recipient’s income tax return.
 SLS notifies the tax authorities of all grants and research funding awarded.

 Pursuant to the Finnish Act requiring pension and accident insurance for grant holders, recipients of grants must take out pension and accident insurance with the Farmers’ Social Insurance Institution (Mela).
 This insurance is compulsory and applies to people resident in Finland.
 The premium to be paid is approximately 14 per cent of the total grant awarded.
 The recipient takes out the insurance.
 SLS informs Mela of the grants and funding awarded.

 All recipients of grants shall submit a report on the use of the grant within 14 months of payment of the grant.

 Reminders are sent out twice after the reporting deadline.
 The reminder is sent to the email address given on the application form by the recipient of the grant or the contact person.
 If the email address changes, notify firstname.lastname@example.org of the new email address.

 If you have not provided a report on the use of the grant within the deadline, it may affect the chances of receiving new grants.

 For the funding granted by SLS to be paid out, the university must confirm that it is accepting the researcher.

-Data Management Plan (research and outline projects)
+Data Management Plan (research projects, outline projects and post-doctoral positions)

 Instructions for the data management plan